timescale/docs/cloud/service-operations/replicas.md

 1. [Log in to your Timescale Cloud account][cloud-login] and click the service you want to replicate.
-1. Navigate to the `Operations` tab, and select `Replication`.
+1. Navigate to the `Operations` tab, and select `High availability`.
 1. Check the pricing of the replica, and click `Add a replica`.
 Confirm the action by clicking `Add replica`.
-1. You can see the replicas for each service by clicking on the service name, navigating to the `Operations` tab, and selecting `Replication`.
+1. You can see the replicas for each service by clicking on the service name, navigating to the `Operations` tab, and selecting `High availability`.
 Replicas are not shown in the main `Services` section, as they are not independent.
 1. You can see connection information for the replica by navigating to the `Overview` tab.
 In the `Connection info` section, select the replica from